Jan. 6 witness: Trump 'detached from reality' over election

 Additional evidence is to be released in hearings this week focusing on Trump’s decision to ignore the outcome of the election and the court cases that ruled against him, and beckon supporters to Washington on Jan.
 6 to overturn Biden’s victory as Congress was set to certify the Electoral College results..

-The committee has said most of those interviewed in the investigation are coming forward voluntarily, although some have demanded subpoenas to appear in public.
-Stepien is now a top campaign adviser to the Trump-endorsed House candidate, Harriet Hageman, who is challenging Cheney in the Wyoming Republican primary election.

-Lawmakers indicated that perhaps their most important audience member over the course of the hearings may be Attorney General Merrick Garland, who must decide whether his department can and should prosecute Trump.
-They left no doubt as to their own view whether the evidence is sufficient to proceed.
+Lawmakers left no doubt as to their own view whether the evidence is sufficient to proceed.

 “Once the evidence is accumulated by the Justice Department, it needs to make a decision about whether it can prove to a jury beyond a reasonable doubt the president’s guilt or anyone else’s,” said Rep. Adam Schiff, D-Calif, a panel member.
 “But they need to be investigated if there’s credible evidence, which I think there is.”

-No president or ex-president has ever been indicted.
-Garland has not said whether he would be willing to prosecute.

-Associated Press writers Farnoush Amiri and Jill Colvin in New York contributed to this report.
+Associated Press writers Kevin Freking and Michael Balsamo and Farnoush Amiri in Washington and Jill Colvin in New York contributed to this report.

 For full coverage of the Jan.
 6 hearings, go to https://www.apnews.com/capitol-siege.